hashgraph/hedera-mirror-node/README.md

 #### Demo Data - Free Option
 The free option utilizes a bucket setup for demonstration purposes.
 The real bucket name is not currently publicly available.
-This is the deafult option and requires no additional steps.
+This is the default option and requires no additional steps.

 #### TESTNET & MAINNET Data - Requester Pays
 To access real data from the testnet or mainnet buckets the requester pays flow for [GCP](https://cloud.google.com/storage/docs/requester-pays) or [AWS](https://docs.aws.amazon.com/AmazonS3/latest/dev/RequesterPaysBuckets.html) must be utilized.